-The Italian Canadian Sports Federation is excited to once again be hosting the ICSF Conwest Coppa Italia 2022 Tournament.
-The tournament returned to Adanac Park on June 17 a was a great success in re-establishing rivalries between regions, displaying excellent soccer, and bringing back the memories and ambiance of the original tournament days!
+The Italian Canadian Sports Federation is excited to once again be hosting the ICSF Conwest Coppa Italia 2023 Tournament.
+The tournament returned to Adanac Park from June 23-25, 2023.
+An exciting weekend of re-establishing rivalries between regions, displaying excellent soccer, authentic Italian food, beer garden and bringing back the memories and ambiance of the original tournament days!

 Originally founded in the early 1980’s, the tournament was officially known as the ICSF Inter-Regional Tournament, or more commonly, “The Italian League”.
 The format during this era saw the tournament span over several weeks which commenced in the spring and culminated into a televised (Shaw Cable) final at Swangard Stadium where a Champion was named.
 Games were held Wednesday’s and Sunday’s at Adanac Park in Vancouver and Burnaby Heights Park in Burnaby.
 At its’ peak, the tournament included approximately a dozen teams representing different regions and provinces of Italy, drawing several hundred spectators weekly to watch the exciting games.
 “The Italian League was the talk of the local soccer community and displayed the very best Italian and non-Italian elite soccer players from around the Lower Mainland for several years, and to this day the fond memories live on.
 Unfortunately, in the mid 1990’s the tournament ceased operating due to various challenges, but what an incredible ride it was!
 After a few attempts at bringing the tournament back in different formats, in 2019, a three-day 8 v 8 tournament was revived at the very same Adanac Park where it all began.

-This year’s celebration was bigger than the last, featuring more local businesses sponsoring and supporting the tournament, the Beer Garden and Food Trucks, and the welcoming of proud Italian (Toscana) Vancouver Whitecaps Head Coach, Vanni Sartini to present the trophy to the ICSF Conwest Coppa Italia winner of 2022.
+This year’s celebration will be bigger than the last, featuring more local businesses sponsoring and supporting the tournament, deliciously grilled Italian sausages, the Beer Garden featuring local craft breweries, and the welcoming once again proud Italian (Toscana) Vancouver Whitecaps Head Coach, Vanni Sartini, to present the Cup to the ICSF Conwest Coppa Italia winner of 2023!

-Thank you to all the local businesses who graciously supported the tournament, the team representatives and players for all their hard work and dedication, the ICSF Conwest Coppa Italia Technical Committee, and the amazing ICSF Conwest Coppa Italia Tournament Organizing Committee, in helping to make ICSF Conwest Coppa Italia 2022 a great success!
+Thank you to all the local businesses who continue to graciously support the tournament, the help from all eight teams in providing sponsors , the team representatives and players for all their hard work and dedication, the ICSF Conwest Coppa Italia Technical Committee, and the amazing ICSF Conwest Coppa Italia Tournament Organizing Committee, in helping to make ICSF Conwest Coppa Italia 2023 a great success!

 8 regions will battle for the COPPA

-The Tournament will comprise of eight (8) Regional Provinces of Italy that include:
+The Tournament will comprise eight (8) Regional Provinces of Italy:

-Abruzzo, Basilicata, Calabria, Campania, Lazio, Molise, Sicilia, Veneto
+Abruzzo, Basilicata, Calabria, Campania, Friuli, Puglia, Sicilia, Veneto

 To make this a true regional event the rules and regulations have been set so that there is community support and involvement from each Region.